zeroc00I/AllVideoPocsFromHackerOne/README.md

 This script grabs public report from hacker one and makes some folders with POC videos

 # Files
+## Utils
+### searchIntoJson.sh (gron required)
+Script helping you finding keys and values into JSON
+### buildRepo.sh
+Do your own jsonReports folder, downloading all disclosed reports from hackerone
 ## reportLinksHackerOne
 All ids from hackerOne disclosed reports